-In the War Zone is composed of slightly updated tunes from the Reagan Era that addressed the social and political issues of that time.
+In the War Zone (2017) is composed of slightly updated tunes from the Reagan Era that addressed the social and political issues of that time.
 Thirty years later, well… there we go again.
 Songs and incidental music are filled with sounds from the archives of C-SPAN.
 In speaking to the future, voices from the past warn us about the present.
 The music accompanies the story of Strumbozo and Ahklem- a rock musician and an Afghani freedom fighter who cross America heading for Washington DC to change politics forever.
 They arrive just in time to embark on an outer space adventure.
-The songs are prog-rock show-tunes delivered with the impact expected of a lad from Detroit who started in garage bands and radio-comedy at age eleven.
 Finally, there is hard rock and high-end silliness in one convenient package.

 An accompanying sci-fi-satire-story-scenario thing is presented here.Cast the doubters from the list Cast a stone if they resist Say the words and we'll forgive Think these thoughts and you can live